DmanDSR/Week_3_Project/README.md

 - The different units of measurement, confusing names, and other issues required deep cleaning, formatting, and erasing

 - Extra columns were made and data values were calculated/converted.

+- This study aims to compare the BMI disparities between genders and physical activity engagement within the Latin American and North American regions

 ### Question

 - Is there a significant difference in BMI levels between genders across different age groups, and does this difference vary depending on whether individuals engage in physical activity or not?

-- Furthermore, this study aims to compare the BMI disparities between genders and physical activity engagement within the Latin America and North America regions

 ### Business Opportunities for Improvement